leeannehammond/seirf-phoenix-rising-hw/unit_1/w01d1/instructor_notes/TERMINAL_NAVIGATION.md

 > `node filename.js`
 > => Hello World!

-**Congrats!** You've written your first "Hello World" of wdi-remote!
+**Congrats!** You've written your first "Hello World" of seir-flex!

 We can send whatever we want to the console.